 This game provides examples of the following tropes:

 Accidental Misnaming: In "The Driver's Seat", the first Traffic case, when introduced to Stefan Bekowski the watch commander pronounces it Berkowski.
 Probably an actor oversight; the in-game subtitles provide the correct name.

 A.K.A.-47: Averted with most of the guns, since they are long out of production, so the developers could use their real names freely.

-Aluminium Christmas Trees: Many gamers when they first saw the "HOLLYWOODLAND" sign immeadiately believed it to be a case of Bland-Name Product.
-However, consistent with the work they've shown in making the world as historically correct as possible, the sign did read "HOLLYWOODLAND" Up until 1949 when the sign was refurbished and the "LAND" removed.
+Aluminium Christmas Trees: Many gamers when they first saw the "HOLLYWOODLAND" sign immediately believed it to be a case of Bland-Name Product.
+However, consistent with the work they've shown in making the world as historically correct as possible, the sign did read "HOLLYWOODLAND" up until 1949 when the sign was refurbished and the word "LAND" was removed.

 Always Murder: Subverted.
 One of the most memorable Traffic cases has Cole and Bekowsky investigating a doping allegation and uncovering a pornography ring at a film prop store.